postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ---

 An environment is a set of [variables](/docs/sending-requests/variables/) you can use in your Postman requests.
-You can use environments to group related sets of values together and manage access to shared Postman data if you're working as part of a team.
+You can use environments to group related sets of values together and manage access to shared Postman data if you are working as part of a team.

 ## Environments quick start